polyfem/polyfem/docs/opt_spec_migration_20260403.md

 }
 ```

+The "composite_map_type", "composite_map_indices" and "surface_selection" json fields are replaced by respective "active_xxx" field.
+Which we will discuss in the next section.

 ### Active selection spec

-In total there are 5 kinds:
+In total there are 5 kinds of active optimization parameter selection:

 - `active_geometry_nodes`: specify vertex id.
 Support various selection modes.
    Supported by: Shape var2sim, dirichlet nodes var2sim